conradakunga/Blog/_posts/2026-08-05-net-11-preview-discriminated-unions-support.md

 2. **Failure to handle a branch** should give a **compiler error,** not a **warning**.
 3. I actually **prefer** the `OneOf` implementation, as opposed to this.

-It is, however, still a **preview** feature, so work is continuing.
+It is, however, still a **preview** feature, so the work to refine it is **probably** continuing.

 ### TLDR

 **Native support for discriminated unions is being previewed in the language and runtime.**

-The code is in my GitHub.
+The code is in my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/2026-08-05%20-%20DiscriminatedUnionsNative).

 Happy hacking!